Gurkgamer/ch01-Pong/README.md

 The Challenge Game #1

 A pong game made as a challenge from a challenge collection at https://20_games_challenge.gitlab.io/ I has its flaws, but is good enough.
-I make come back to it later adn add new things as I learn.
+I make come back to it later and add new things as I learn.

+You can play it at https://gurkgamer.itch.io/pong

 ASSET CREDITS